GIScience/ors-netascore-workshop-agile-24/tutorial/qgis.md

 ### 5. Assessing bikability

-Int he final part of this tutorial section, we will use the ORS Tools plugin to derive some information about the
+In the final part of this tutorial section, we will use the ORS Tools plugin to derive some information about the
 bikability of routes.

 In the special instance of openrouteservice provided for this tutorial, bikability has been included from NetAScore for all ways in Scotland.
-As discussed in the "openrouteservice" part of this tutorial, this information is stored on the routing graph and can be used to alter how much a particular way is avoided in routing.
+As discussed in the "[openrouteservice](./openrouteservice.md)" part of this tutorial, this information is stored on the routing graph and can be used to alter how much a particular way is avoided in routing.
 For this example, we will stick with the route between the university and main train station in Glasgow.

-To start with open up the ORS Tools plugin and navigate to teh Batch Jobs area.
-Once there, select the "Points (1 layer)" button from teh Directions section to open up the advanced routing window.
-There are a number of settings here that you need to change to be able to do routing that takes into account bikability, but lets start by setting the provider to be the "agile conference openrouteservice", Travel Mode to "cycling-regular" and Travel preference to be "shortest".
+To start with open up the ORS Tools plugin and navigate to the Batch Jobs area.
+Once there, select the "Points (1 layer)" button from the Directions section to open up the advanced routing window.
+There are a number of settings here that you need to change to be able to do routing that takes into account bikability, but let's start by setting the provider to be the "agile conference openrouteservice", Travel Mode to "cycling-regular" and Travel preference to be "shortest".
 For "Input", click the box and select the layer that we earlier created by saving the start and end points form the basic routing generation (it should be called "vertices" unless you changed it).
 That is enough